ghc/ghc/doc/windows.md

 stack build

 # Build GHC
+# Note that the --configure flag is required only for the first build
-stack exec hadrian -- --directory ".." -j --flavour=quickest
+stack exec hadrian -- --directory ".." -j --flavour=quickest --configure

 # Test GHC
 cd ..